 When people hear the words data mining, they nowadays have an idea what it means.
 With data mining, we often mean a process of analyzing data from several perspectives and summarizing it into useful information.
 With the support from this information, we can then make decisions that affect the success of a company.
 However, even when data mining is familiar to people, process mining still seems to be a new topic for many.
 Very often I encounter questions like, “What is process mining?
-What do you do when you do process mining?”
+How does it work?”.

 Why Process Mining?